uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_unordered_map_cls.rst

 ========================
 **[containers.concurrent_unordered_map]**

-``tbb::concurrent_unordered_map`` is a class template represents an unordered associative container which stores key-value pairs with unique keys and supports concurrent insertion, lookup and traversal, but not concurrent erasure.
+``tbb::concurrent_unordered_map`` is a class template that represents an unordered associative container.
+It stores key-value pairs with unique keys and supports concurrent insertion, lookup, and traversal, but does not support concurrent erasure.

 Class Template Synopsis
 -----------------------